RDixonCodes/crwn-clothing/README.md

 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)![Firebase](https://img.shields.io/badge/Firebase-039BE5?style=for-the-badge&logo=Firebase&logoColor=white)

-- Website  architected using React that leverages Firebase cloud firestore  for backend support.
+- Website  architected using React that leverages Firebase cloud firestore  for backend support
 - Leveraged Redux for a coherent global state for optimal performance, easy debugging and data persistence across multiple components
 - Google sign in integration for authorization and  to ease facilitation of  user information
 - Styled components are used to help streamline styling.